Attending regular dentist appointments will assist in keeping a happy, healthy smile for life.

 What to expect at this visit

-We do recognise that having your teeth scaled and cleaned can be sensitive, so to make this procedure more comfortable we apply a special numbing gel around the teeth and gums prior to cleaning.
+We do recognise that having your teeth scaled and cleaned can feel a little sensitive.
+To make this procedure more comfortable we apply a special numbing gel around the teeth and gums prior to cleaning.
 We then use an EMS scaler to remove calculus from around and between your teeth and under the gum.
-After this we use a prophylaxis paste to removal staining from your teeth prior to a fluoride application.
+After this we use a prophylaxis paste to remove any staining from your teeth prior to a fluoride application.
 Oral hygiene instructions and recommendations on oral care products are also discussed.

 Peri apical radiographs show a full tooth to the apex and its surrounding tissues.
 It aids in the diagnosis of fractured root, pulp exposure, abscess detection, periodontal disease and calcification of a root.
 Used throughout a root canal treatment to help detect when the file has reached the apex.